 Search engines like Google consider web page loading time in their rankings.
 Search engines want to return results that meet people’s needs, and a slow site is not going to be satisfactory.
 If your site is slow to load you will be penalized, which means that your page will have less chance of showing up in top page rankings, even when your content is high quality.

-Given how much people use mobile devices, on which page loading speed can impact the consumer experience even more severely than on desktop computers, it’s clear that how quickly your pages load will continue to be an important consideration for SEO professionals.
+Given how much people use mobile devices and mobile apps, on which page loading speed can impact the consumer experience even more severely than on desktop computers, it’s clear that how quickly your pages load will continue to be an important consideration for SEO professionals.

 The Impact on Loyalty and Reputation